 I also found this sheet below, that kind of indicated that the seating arrangements were at least partially decided by the two class monitors for each semester and then given to Mrs. Shu to ratify.
 That left me with more questions than it answered, though.
 But I kind of remember making this with whoever my female class monitor counterpart was (these two roles rotated and had a bunch of responsibilities).
 And the “proposed” addition made it clear that this wasn’t something a teacher had given everyone at the start of the semester.
 Also, that’s not my handwriting on the sheet.
 It was probably Valerie, Debbie, or Yiwen‘s, in particular I think it was Yiwen because I have an odd memory of us potentially both being class monitors together and also sitting together in class at the same time, and this would fit that memory:

 Lastly, I have a few thoughts on the existence of this memory snippet at all.
-One of the reasons I really enjoy Akebi’s Sailor Uniform, the seasonal anime this season that I linked the screenshots at the top from, is that the protagonist of that Slice of Life show takes notes on all her classmates in order to get to know them better, and she’s shown to not be the only one who does so as well.
+One of the reasons I really enjoy Akebi’s Sailor Uniform, the anime airing this season that I linked the screenshots at the top from, is that the protagonist of that Slice of Life show takes notes on all her classmates in order to get to know them better, and she’s shown to not be the only one who does so as well.
 You can see in the first screenshot that she’s writing down the details of the other girl she just met, and she is shown to have a whole journal of their names here by the second episode.

 I relate very strongly to her, as I, too, kept several lists and such to try to get to know my new classmates as soon as possible.
 Though not the only example, this entire Memory Snippet was one of them, especially the very first panel in Term 1 Week 1 of the Secondary 1L sheet, where I not only had everyone’s names and positions, but also the primary school that each person had come from!
 I was very glad to find this, because I knew that the majority of people had come from the same primary school that I did (Rosyth), but I was also aware that half the class was not, and that two of the girls in particular, Gillian and Paulene, came into the GEP from non-GEP schools, and would probably need a bit of an extra welcome to make them feel more at home.
 I would have had no idea which schools anymore though, without actually asking them, until I found this sheet.
 Knowing how attached I am to these people, I will likely have future MSotW segments further highlighting my class roster and will talk about all them again.
 (2023 edit: For example, here.)